 Offer Equal Access

-All prospective tenants must be provided with equal access to rental opportunities.
+All prospective tenants must be provided with equal access to leasing opportunities.
 It's a must for landlords and real estate agents to ensure they are not engaging in any discriminatory practices when advertising a property to avoid a fair housing complaint.

 Avoid Using Discriminatory Language